aakashh16/Weather-Prediction-with-Satellite-Images-Using-Deep-Learning/README.md

 This project successfully demonstrates that deep learning can be leveraged for weather prediction using satellite imagery.
 By training CNN models on high-resolution images, we have improved forecasting accuracy, particularly for short-term weather predictions.
 This research provides a foundation for further advancements in AI-based meteorology.

+# Future Work
+- Expand dataset coverage by incorporating additional weather parameters (wind speed, humidity).
+- Improve real-time processing by optimizing computational efficiency.
+- Integrate multi-modal learning by combining satellite images with numerical weather prediction models.
+- Deploy the model as an API for real-world applications in agriculture and disaster management.